Posted on September 21, 2018 in General

 Florida gun law is a heated, politically charged topic.
 With the mass shooting count almost higher than the number of days so far this year, gun legislation has been a prominent point of discussion amongst politicians and citizens alike.
 Florida has been at the center of many of these conversations, being the location of the deadliest mass shooting (17 deaths in the Parkland school shooting) so far this year as well as for its comparatively lax gun laws.

 Who Can Purchase and Carry a Gun in Florida?

 Florida’s gun laws control who can purchase a firearm, who can qualify for a concealed carry permit, where permit-holders can carry their guns, and other firearm-related rules.
 The notoriously relaxed laws regarding gun purchase and ownership in Florida have given it a reputation as one of the most gun-friendly states in the country, along with Texas and Wyoming.
-Although gun laws are always changing, the following are a few of the most basic rules and restrictions as of 2018:
+Although gun laws are always changing, the following are a few of the most basic rules and restrictions: